Charles Philippe Leblond: Development of autoradiography

 In 1941, Leblond moved to McGill University as a lecturer in histology, and quickly rose to assistant (1943), associate (1946), and then full professor of anatomy (1948).
-He served as the chair of the Department of Anatomy from 1957–1974.
+He served as the chair of the Department of Anatomy from 1957 to 1974.

 At McGill, Leblond used the newly-available radioiodine-131 with a half-life of 8 days, to repeat his autoradiographic experiment on thyroid tissue.
-With this method, the resolving power was less than 100 µm, but nonetheless he was able to localize the radioactivity to specific thyroid [follicles].
+With this method, the resolving power was less than 100 μm, but nonetheless he was able to localize the radioactivity to specific thyroid [follicles].

 Leblond's early career at McGill was interrupted by World War II, during which he served in the Free French Forces.
 He was dispatched first to Rio de Janeiro, then to London, where he conducted medical exams of would-be soldiers.

 "In 1946, after returning to Montreal from service with the Free French Forces, it was clear to me that the crude technique previously used for radioautography had to be improved".
 In collaboration with Leonard Bélanger, Leblond worked on increasing the resolution of the autoradiographic technique.
 They were advised by physicist Pierre Demers to melt the emulsion from Eastman Kodak lantern slides, paint it directly on the sections, and then develop the emulsion while it was still attached to the histologic sections.
 This resulted in a tenfold improvement in resolution.
 Subsequently, Leblond and his colleagues developed a technique in which the histologic slides were dipped directly into liquid emulsion.
 The use of thinner sections and emulsion coats led to further advances in resolution, and the introduction of tritium was a technical milestone.

 High Resolution Autoradiography procedure continues to be used today by molecular biologists to detect RNA molecules in situ, and to study the localization of genes and DNA sequences.